 This Five-Storied Pagoda at Minobusan has been rebuilt under the pious patronage of supporters from all over Japan.
 The current Pagoda indicates completion of recovering all Buddhist buildings at Monobusan after Meiji period.
 This Pagoda has been reconstructed as recovering the original Pagoda by combination of traditional and modern techniques.
 The opening ceremony of the Pagoda was held from May 13th to 17th for 5 days in a row in 2009.

 Near its base you can also find the belfry.

 Seishinkaku Soshido, Kuon-ji

 Right next to the main hall, lies the Seishinkaku Soshido or the Founders’ Hall.
-The Hall originally belonged to Nezumi- yama Kannoji Temple, which was established by 11th Shogun lenari Tokugawa (feudal governor of Japan) in 1836.
-As the Hall was unfortunately abolished in 1841, it was rebuilt here in 1881.
+The Hall originally belonged to Nezumi- yama Kannoji Temple, which was established by 11th Shogun Tokugawa Ienari in 1836.
+The Hall was demolished in 1841.
+It was rebuilt in 1881 and converted into the founders’ hall.

 The magnificent shrine within the Hall, which keeps statue of Nichiren-Shonin, was donated by supporters in Tokyo.
 Buddhist instruments for ceremonies as the gift canopy and banners were donated by supporters in Osaka and Kyoto.

 In addition to temples in the area, there are many temple inns where you can stay the night.
 These temple inns are attached to many of the temples on Mt.
 Minobu.

 Shukubo Kakurinbo Temple Inn, which is attached to Gyogakuin Kakurinbo Temple, is also accommodating to non-Japanese guests.
 If you do decide to spend a night at one the many temple inns at Mt.
 Minobu , don’t forget to attend the early morning prayers held at Minobusan Kuon-ji Temple.